Calibrating multi-dimensional complex ODE from noisy data via deep neural networks: Methodology and Main Theorem

-Without loss of generality, we can always assume $C_i>1$, $i=1, \ldots, L_*$.
+This definition is well connected with the structure of deep neural network (see Definition \ref{DNN}), where each composition can be viewed as a hidden layer in a neural network.
+In practice, people tend to use dropout to avoid overfitting such that only a few nodes are ``active''.
+Thus, it is natural to assume that each component of $\bm{g}_i$ only relies on $\tilde{r}_i$ variables.
+Without loss of generality, we can always assume $C_i>1$, $i=0, \ldots, L_*$.
 Denote by $\mathcal{CS}(L_*, \bm{r}, \bm{\tilde{r}}, \bm{\beta},\bm{a}, \bm{b}, \bm{C})$ the class of compositional functions defined above.
+By definition, any function in $\mathcal{CS}(L_*, \bm{r}, \bm{\tilde{r}}, \bm{\beta},\bm{a}, \bm{b}, \bm{C})$ is composed of $L_* + 1$ layers, and in the $i$-th layer, $i=0,\ldots,L_*$, there are only $\tilde{r}_i$ ``active" variables.
+This implicitly assumes a sparsity structure in each layer, which avoids the curse of dimensionality.
+Functions in each layer $g_{i,j}: [a_i, b_i]^{\tilde{r}_i} \to [a_{i+1}, b_{i+1}]$ are $(\beta_i, C_i)$-H\" older smooth and it is not difficult to verify that the composed function $f$ is also H\" older smooth.
 It is pointed out by, for instance, \cite{schmidt-hieber} that a compositional function can be approximated by a neural network with any order of accuracy.
-Due to its popularity, it is also adopted by \cite{IntroBauer}, \cite{schmidt-hieber}, \cite{Kohle2019}, \cite{DIVE}, \cite{optdnn}, \cite{Functional_shang} to study nonparametric regression problems.
+Due to their popularity, compositional functions have been adopted by, among many others, \cite{IntroBauer}, \cite{schmidt-hieber}, \cite{DIVE}, \cite{Kohle2019}, \cite{Functional_shang}, and \cite{optdnn} to study nonparametric regression problems.